Kansas City leaders to discuss extending hiring freeze through next April

-KANSAS CITY, MO (KCTV) -- Kansas City's elected leaders are set to discuss the city's hiring freeze Wednesday, as they consider whether to extend some of the measures they passed earlier this year.
+KANSAS CITY, MO (KCTV/KSMO) -- Kansas City's elected leaders are set to discuss the city's hiring freeze Wednesday, as they consider whether to extend some of the measures they passed earlier this year.

 The city's Finance and Governance Committee, a committee arm of the City Council, is scheduled Wednesday morning to amend and extend its previously-approved hiring freeze, which "directs the city manager to implement certain cost-containment measures to include a hiring freeze and suspension of other discretionary expenditures."